someengineering/fixinventory/plugins/remote/README.md

 # cloudkeeper-plugin-remote
-Remote graph plugin for Cloudkeeper
+Remote graph collector plugin for Cloudkeeper

 This plugin fetches a graph from a remote Cloudkeeper instance and attaches it to the local graph, allowing for distributed Cloudkeeper setups.